 To instruct Anna please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

-Anna Hoffmann has experience in a range of commercial and regulatory matters.
+Anna Hoffmann has experience in a range of commercial and regulatory matters with a particular focus on shipping, technology & data protection, class actions, financial services & insurance and international arbitration.

 She has a broad commercial practice and accepts instructions in all areas of Chambers’ work as well as in the area of public law and judicial review.
 She was instructed together with Lord Garnier QC on the prorogation case: R (on the application of Miller) v The Prime Minister UKSC 41.
 In 2020, she was on secondment for 3 months to SPG Law representing over 200,000 Brazilian Claimants in the largest class action ever brought in the UK.